slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 You attract what you are.

-Love is what happens to men and women that don’t know each other.
+Love is what happens between men and women who don’t know each other.
 Love doesn’t hurt, expectations do.
-Every person feels loved in a different form.
+Every person feels loved in a different way.

 Hints:

 - We fall in love with someone because of how they make us feel about ourselves.
 - We’re always looking for somebody that looks for us.
 First parents, then a lover.
 Screens give us 100% attention.
 Tech is a compensation.
-- Man’s loyalty is tested when he has everything.
-Woman’s loyalty is tested when her man has nothing.
+- A man’s loyalty is tested when he has everything.
+A woman’s loyalty is tested when her man has nothing.
-- Arguing and insecurity is anti-seductive.
-Familiarity is the death of seduction.
+- Arguing and insecurity kill seduction.
+Familiarity is seduction’s death.
-- Relationships start with «can we talk» to «we need to talk».
-Once you start disliking someone, everything they do is irritating to you.
-A dirty dish by the sink can be a big marriage problem.
+- Relationships shift from «can we talk» to «we need to talk».
+Once dislike sets in, everything irritates.
+A dirty dish can become a major marriage issue.
 - Keep separate bank accounts.
-Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
+Spouses need freedom to buy what they want after bills are paid.
 People value things differently.
-Having to justify every expense makes you feel like you’re being watched.
-This breeds resentment.
-Most marriages end in divorce, most of them over money.
+Justifying every expense feels like surveillance and breeds resentment.
+Most marriages end in divorce, most over money.

 > *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
 You need all three.
 You can’t compromise on any one of them."
 -- Naval Ravikant [1974]*